Queuety

 if ( 'step_failed' === $event['event'] ) {

-echo 'Error: ' . $event['error_message'] . "\n";
+echo 'Error: ' . $event['error']['message'] . "\n";

 }